0x2bc/community-repo/community-roadmap/ListingStrategy.md

 Our short-term goal is to get the JOY token listed on a trustworthy exchange in a brief period of time, ensuring that it is highly liquid and the community can trade on it freely.
 We must be mindful of the limitation of making sure the token price is fair in comparison with the market capitalization of similar projects and our most recent valuation.

-Our long-term goal is to get the JOY token tradeable in a few different exchanges including most popular DEXes and CEXes as well as maki sure token can be easily bridget to the Moonbeam (Polkadot) and Ethereum blockchains.
+Our long-term goal is to get the JOY token tradeable in a few different exchanges including most popular DEXes and CEXes as well as making sure token can be easily bridging to the Moonbeam (Polkadot) and Ethereum blockchains.

 ### Check facts